 These courses are offered at no cost to all incoming students.
 All readings and other materials will be provided.
 Students will need access to the internet in order to stream the lectures and discussion groups via Zoom.
 Best of all, the course credits can be applied toward your Oberlin degree!

 Any students with difficulties connecting to the sessions should contact the Course Manager dedicated to each course, who will work with students on a case-by-case basis to address technology challenges as effectively as possible.

-Will I earn academic credit for taking one of these courses?
+Will I earn academic credit for taking these courses?

 Yes, these are for-credit courses.
-Each is worth the equivalent of one-half of a regular full-semester course.
-Students who successfully complete their chosen course and then choose to enroll at Oberlin will receive two academic credits toward graduation.
+Each is worth two academic credits: the equivalent of one-half of a regular full-semester course.
+Students who successfully complete one or more of these courses can apply the credits they earn toward completing their Oberlin degree.

 What happens if I enroll but can’t complete the course?

 These courses are meant to be a meaningful and engaging introduction to an Oberlin College liberal arts education, not a source of anxiety or stress.
 While students will be expected to participate actively in order to be eligible to receive credit, the course will appear on your official transcript only if you successfully complete it.